exonum/exonum-doc/src/get-started/light-client.md

 ```

 Now you can sign transaction with the sender's secret key from the key pair
-generated when creating his wallet and send the resulted transaction into the
+generated when creating his wallet and send the resulting transaction into the
 blockchain.
 The methods applied in this case are identical to those shown in the
 `CreateTimestamp` transaction from previous example.